swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

 The task handles produced by `runChild` should never escape the scope in which they are created, although there is no language mechanism to enforce this.
-Moreover, the difference between detached and child tasks becomes blurred: both return the same `Task.Handle` type, but some have extra restrictions while others don't.
+Moreover, the difference between detached and child tasks becomes blurred: both return the same `Task` type, but some have extra restrictions while others don't.
 So while it is possible to maintain structured concurrency with a future-centric design, it requires more programmer discipline (even for otherwise simple tasks), and provides less structure for the Swift compiler, optimizer, and runtime to use to provide an efficient implementation of child tasks.

 ## Future directions

-### `async let` or `spawn` to spawn child tasks within a scope
+### `async let` to spawn child tasks within a scope

-Although our design deemphasizes futures for structured tasks, for the reasons
+Although our design de-emphasizes futures for structured tasks, for the reasons
 delineated above, we acknowledge that it will be common to want to pass
 heterogeneous values up from child tasks to their parent.
 This is possible
 within the existing task group APIs, though not ideal.
 Take our